ysyk2021/managing-conflict-in-small-businesses-balancing-personal-and-professional-relationships/src/chapter-12-1.md

-Chapter 12: Conclusion: Recap of Key Points and Strategies
+Recap of Key Points and Strategies
 ==========================================================

 Effective conflict management is essential for maintaining a positive and productive work environment in small businesses.
 In this chapter, we will recap key points and strategies covered throughout the book.